 If you only want to offer long-term renting during your low season, then only compare your net revenue from your low season to how much you could make in the low season from a longer rental period.

 There is no right or wrong answer on whether you should offer long-term rentals to your guests.
-It depends on your business needs and what you want to do with your vacation rental.
+It depends on your business needs and your strategy for moving forward.
 If you’re unsure, you can run a test phase in which you list your rental for long-term occupancy and see if you get any queries or bookings.

-To market your rental to guests looking for longer bookings, you will need to optimize your Airbnb listings as needed.
-There are three ways you can optimize your listings to encourage them to book your Airbnb long-term rental:
+To market your rental to guests looking for longer bookings, you will need to optimize your Airbnb listing as needed.
+There are three ways you can optimize your listing to encourage them to book your Airbnb long-term rental:

 Although long-term renting may not give you the same opportunity to earn as much profit as short-term renting, Airbnb long-term rentals are a reliable alternative for situations where travel is restricted or bookings are low.